Lab Facilities Available in AAEAerodynamics

 Experimental facilities include four wind tunnels located at the Aerospace Sciences Laboratory (ASL).
 The Boeing Wind Tunnel is a large subsonic wind tunnel with two test sections -- a closed 4-by-6 foot section with a maximum speed of 250 miles per hour and a long test section adapted for high-lift research.
 The first test section is equipped with a six-component motorized pitch-and-yaw balance system.
 Instrumentation includes a two-component laser Doppler velocimeter system and a computer data acquisition system.

 Three smaller low-speed wind tunnels are also located at ASL.
 One has an 18-inch diameter test section, and the other two have test sections of 12 by 18 inches.
-Several small calibration tunnels are also available, along with a small water table.
+Several small calibration tunnels are also available, along with a low-speed water tunnel with a 15x20-inch test section.

 Three small high-speed facilities are located in the Boeing Compressible-Flow Laboratory.
-The first is a 2-inch Mach-2.5 blowdown tunnel, and the second is a one-inch supersonic jet apparatus, designed for nozzle-flow studies.
+The first is a 2-inch blowdown tunnel with nozzles for Mach 0.6, 2.0, 2.5, and 3.6.
+The second is a one-inch supersonic jet apparatus, designed for nozzle-flow studies.
 Both can be operated in pressure-vacuum mode, and are used primarily for teaching.
 The jet apparatus also includes a heater and particle filter, to enable supersonic hot-wire calibrations.
-A 4-inch shock tube is also available.
+A 3-inch precision shock tube is also available.

-Lastly, the Boeing Compressible-Flow Laboratory also includes two large Ludwieg tubes.
-The first has a 4-inch Mach-4 test section, and remains quiet to a length Reynolds number of about 400,000.
-The second has a 9.5-inch Mach-6 quiet-flow test section.
+Lastly, the Boeing Compressible-Flow Laboratory also includes a large Ludwieg tube with a 9.5-inch Mach-6 quiet-flow test section.
 Instrumentation is specialized for study of laminar-turbulent instability and transition, and includes high-speed hot wires, fast-response pressure transducers, hot-film arrays and anemometers, a high-sensitivity laser-differential interferometer, a glow-discharge perturber, and a pulsed laser perturber.

 The analysis of the motion of natural and man-made objects in space, subject to both environmental and artificial forces, is the focus of study in Astrodynamics and Space Applications.
 Fundamental principles support applications such as Earth orbital, interplanetary, and libration point missions; trajectory optimization; orbit determination; satellite geodesy; remote sensing; space environment; navigation; spacecraft guidance and station-keeping; communications, telemetry, and data acquisition; constellations and formation flight; and mission operations.
 In the area of astrodynamics, research activities focus on the complex missions envisioned in the next few decades that will demand innovative spacecraft trajectory concepts and efficient design tools for analysis and implementation.
 Current projects concern spacecraft navigation and maneuver requirements, as well as mission planning, in both the Earthï¿½s neighborhood and interplanetary space.
 Research activities are also directed toward the utilization of Global Navigation Satellite Systems (GNSS), with an emphasis on improving the robustness of GNSS navigation and developing new applications of GNSS to the field of Earth remote sensing.